-bigpigeon.us webpage WWII-Germany > The MTO > MTO Overview, © 2023 by Robert A. Christiansen, updated by RAC 26 Dec 2022.
+bigpigeon.us webpage WWII Germany > The MTO > MTO Overview, © 2024 by Robert A. Christiansen, updated by RAC 27 Sep 2024.

 I outline WWII military activity on the ground in the Mediterranean area thusly:

-- The loss of the Balkans, 1939 - 1941.
+- The loss of the Balkans, 1939–1941.

-- Combat in Libya and Egypt between British Empire and Axis troops, late 1940 - early 1943.
+- Combat in Libya and Egypt between British Empire and Axis troops, late 1940–early 1943.

-- Invasion of Morocco and Algeria, Nov 1943.
+- Invasion of Morocco and Algeria, November 1943.

-- Combat in Tunisia, Nov 1942 - May 1943.
+- Combat in Tunisia, November 1942–May 1943.

-- The liberation of the Balkans, 1944 - 1945.
+- The liberation of the Balkans, 1944–1945.

 The War in Morocco and Algeria - November 1942

-United States involvement in the Mediterranean Theater of Operations (MTO) began with Operation Torch, the Allied invasion of the Vichy French controlled Morocco and Algeria on 8 November 1942.
+United States ground involvement in the Mediterranean Theater of Operations (MTO) began with Operation Torch, the Allied invasion of the Vichy French controlled Morocco and Algeria on 8 November 1942.
 French troops resisted for three days before surrendering.

 |

-The War in Tunisia - 1942 - 1943
+The War in Tunisia - 1942–1943

 |

-The War in Sicily -1943
+The War in Sicily - 1943

 |

-The War on the Italian Peninsula, 1943 - 1945
+The War on the Italian Peninsula, 1943–1945

 Midway through the Allied campaign on Sicily, Italy's leader Benito Mussolini was overthrown.
-Subsequently Italy surrendered and British and American troops landed in three locations in southern Italy.
+Subsequently, Italy surrendered and British and American troops landed in three locations in southern Italy.

 The Allies then began their long slog north up the Italian peninsula.
 Their advance was halted by German fortifications for extended periods during both the winter of 1943-44 and the winter of 1944-45.
-The August 1944 Anvil-Dragoon landing in Southern France used troops drawn from the Italian campaign.
-These troops moved northward and became part of ETO.
-Combat in northern Italy continued until German surrender on 2 May 1945. |
+The August 1944 Operation Dragoon landing in Southern France used troops drawn from the Italian campaign.
+These troops moved northward and after a month became part of ETO.
+Combat in northern Italy continued until the Axis surrender on 2 May 1945. |

-The Balkans Liberated, 1944 - 1945
+The Balkans Liberated, 1944–1945

 (United States ground forces were not involved in these operations.)